Madeena123-hub/Lic/Instrumentation amplifier.md

 ### **Applications**

-They are used extensively in Bio-medical applications like ECG’s and EEG’s.<br>
+- They are used extensively in Bio-medical applications like ECG’s and EEG’s.<br>
-Instrumentation Amplifiers are used where long-term stability is essential like Industrial applications that includes automation.<br>
+- Instrumentation Amplifiers are used where long-term stability is essential like Industrial applications that includes automation.<br>
-Instrumentation amplifiers are incorporated with pressure transducers in Weighing Systems to monitor various physical quantities such as weight, force, pressure, displacement and torque.<br>
+- Instrumentation amplifiers are incorporated with pressure transducers in Weighing Systems to monitor various physical quantities such as weight, force, pressure, displacement and torque.<br>
-They are used in Gaming industry.<br>
+- They are used in Gaming industry.<br>
-Instrumentation Amplifiers are also used in hand held batteries.<br>
+- Instrumentation Amplifiers are also used in hand held batteries.<br>

 ### **Advantages**

-Offset voltage is minimized.<br>
+- Offset voltage is minimized.<br>
-Voltage Gain is high as the configuration uses high precision resistors.<br>
+- Voltage Gain is high as the configuration uses high precision resistors.<br>
-The Gain of the circuit can be varied by using specific value of resistor.<br>
+- The Gain of the circuit can be varied by using specific value of resistor.<br>
-Non-linearity is very low.
-It is an inherent performance limitation of the device and cannot be removed by external adjustment but can only be designed by the manufacturer.<br>
+- Non-linearity is very low.<br>
-Input impedance is very high to avoid loading down the input signal source and Output impedance is very low.<br>
+- Input impedance is very high to avoid loading down the input signal source and Output impedance is very low.<br>
-Common-mode rejection is very high.<br>
+- Common-mode rejection is very high.<br>

 ### **Disadvantage**

-The biggest disadvantage of Instrumentation Amplifier is the occurrence of noise when used for long range transmission purpose.<br>
+- The biggest disadvantage of Instrumentation Amplifier is the occurrence of noise when used for long range transmission purpose.<br>

 ### **KEY FEATURES**

-Differential gain<br>
+- Differential gain<br>
-High common-mode rejection<br>
+- High common-mode rejection<br>
-High input impedance<br>
+- High input impedance<br>
-Low output impedance<br>
+- Low output impedance<br>
-Low offset and low noise (in newer devices).<br>
+- Low offset and low noise (in newer devices).<br>

 ### **Design an instrumentation amplifier using 3-OPamp Configuration with the following Constraints